cisco/mindmeld/source/userguide/dm.rst

 Subforms and invoking slot-filling within a dialogue handler
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-To support dynamic iteration through a form, we suggest the use of additional subforms or follow-up forms.
+For more complex interactions (such as dynamic iteration through a form), we can use additional subforms or follow-up forms.
 Consider a case in which the initial form fetches a certain set of entities, and the flow ahead depends on the values of those captured entities.
-This requires capturing of further entities based on those values.
-For this, we recommend using further subforms.
+This requires the capturing of further entities based on those values.

-Take into consideration the previous example.
-Now, instead of a single pass form to capture all entities, say we want to check whether the account from which money is withdrawn is a savings account or not.
-If yes, then continue to fetch the other entities (using follow-up form ``form_transfermoney_2``), otherwise send appropriate response.
+Let's consider the previous example.
+Now, instead of a single pass form to capture all entities, suppose we want to check whether the account from which money is withdrawn is a savings account or not.
+If yes, then continue to fetch the other entities (using follow-up form ``form_transfermoney_2``), otherwise, send an appropriate response.

+**Examples**

 .. code:: python